 For users, CodeSignal is free.
 They just need to create an account via email, Facebook, Google, GitHub, or Twitter and set up a profile.
-CodeSignal makes money from the companies that are connected to the platform, who pay for access to the users.
+CodeSignal makes money from the connected companies.

 Ratings and reviews

 Software engineers with experience who are looking to keep their skills sharp enjoy the problems on CodeSignal.
 Specifically, they have learned how to write the shortest, and usually most optimized, solution.
 They are also good at skimming code, recalling code, and typing quickly.

 Alternatives to CodeSignal

-For software engineers who are attracted to CodeSignal because it is a platform that specific companies use for their own assessments, they might want to check out HackerRank, which is the leading technical assessment tool for companies.
+- Software engineers who are attracted to CodeSignal because it is a platform that specific companies use for their assessments might want to check out HackerRank.
+They are the leading technical assessment tool for companies.

-Coderbyte is a platform that has over 300 questions, but requires the user to pay a membership fee.
-Becoming a member gives access to step-by-step solution guides.
-CodinGame is a free gamified platform that software engineers can use to keep their skills sharp while having fun, which is similar to Codewars, a community-built gamified platform.
+- CodinGame is a free gamified platform that software engineers can use to keep their skills sharp while having fun.
+Similarly, Codewars is a community-built gamified platform.

 How does CodeSignal compare to Pathrise?